vmware-archive/demo-app/README.md

 To view in Tanzu Observability by Wavefront you will need:
 * A free Tanzu Observability account:
   * Free trial: https://tanzu.vmware.com/observability
-* Base64 encoded API token and the URL for your instance:
+* API token and the URL for your instance:
   * Docs here: https://docs.wavefront.com/wavefront_api.html#generating-an-api-token
 ----
 ## Run